How to part exchange a car on finance – the ultimate guide

 There are several angles from which to tackle the problem of negative equity:

-• Your car’s valuation
+- Your car’s valuation

-• Your repayments
+- Your repayments

-• Your financing agreement
+- Your financing agreement

 Your car’s valuation

 The faster your car depreciates, the higher the risk of slipping into negative equity.
-The factors that most drive depreciation, that are within your control as the owner or driver, are mileage and condition.
-Mileage and service history may additionally be contractual obligations in your PCP agreement – it’s important to avoid exceeding the stated mileage or under-servicing your car if you want to avoid extra charges when you terminate the contract.
+The factors that most drive depreciation, which are within your control as the owner or driver, are mileage and condition.

 When you keep your car healthy on the outside and inside, and avoid overusing it, your value will stay relatively favourable.
-There is also a big disparity between different car brands and their relative depreciation; do some research on cars that can withstand several years’ worth of use to avoid a nasty surprise after a few years on the road.
-You should think about your car model’s likely depreciation rate when you calculate your deposit and repayment plan, taking it into account.
-If you know you’ll want to trade in your car after five years, will the value hold up well enough to remain in positive equity?
+There’s also a significant disparity between car brands and their relative depreciation.
+Do some research on cars that can withstand several years’ worth of use to avoid a nasty surprise after a few years on the road.

 Your repayments